Bdeering1/claude-box/README.md

 ```

 ## Usage
 Configure your dependencies in the provided Dockerfile.
-This is any tool you want Claude Code to have access to at runtime.
+These are any tools you want Claude Code to have access to at runtime.

 Make sure you have `CLAUDE_CODE_OAUTH_TOKEN` or `ANTHROPIC_API_KEY` set, then run: